Fighter: Dragoon

 15th-level Dragoon feature

 You have begun to take on aspects of the creatures you hunt.
 As a Bonus Action, you may expend one use of your dive ability to tap into the Blood of the Dragon.
-Alternatively, when you Dive, you can spend an additional use of your Dive ability to tap into the Blood of the Dragon as a part of the same Bonus Action.
+Alternatively, when you Dive or use Elusive Jump, you can spend an additional use of your Dive ability to tap into the Blood of the Dragon as a part of the same Bonus Action.

 For 10 minutes, you gain the following benefits: